KKKConnie/LLM-familiarity/README.md

 - **Generation**: `Code/01_generate_ratings.ipynb`
   Generates familiarity ratings through API-based inference.
 To evaluate newer model versions or alternative parameter settings, users can update the model name and the relevant API parameter dictionary in this notebook and rerun the generation workflow on the same target word list.

-- **Analysis**: `Code/02_data_analysis.ipynb`
+- **Validation**: `Code/02_validation.ipynb`
-  Contains representative validation and downstream analysis examples used in the current study, including alignment with human familiarity norms and predictive modeling of lexical decision latencies.
+  Contains representative validation analyses used in the current study, including alignment with human familiarity norms and predictive modeling of lexical decision latencies.

 #### Refreshing and evaluating updated outputs

 To refresh the familiarity norms for a newer model version, users can update the model name and core parameter settings in `Code/01_generate_ratings.ipynb` and rerun the generation notebook on the same target word list.
 The resulting outputs can then be examined with `Code/02_data_analysis.ipynb`.

-#### External resources for validation
+#### External datasets used in validation

-Some datasets used in the validation analyses are publicly available from their original sources but are not redistributed in this repository.
-Users who wish to rerun those analyses should obtain the relevant datasets separately.
-Detailed guidance on representative use cases is provided in the tutorials.
+Some validation analyses in this repository require publicly available external datasets that are not redistributed here.
+Users who wish to rerun these analyses should download the relevant resources from their original sources and place them in `LLM_Familiarity/External_Data/`.

+- Human familiarity datasets:
+  - Single-character words: Liu et al., 2007.
+  - Multi-character words:  Su et al., 2023.
+- Lexical decision dataset
+  - MELD-SCH:  Tsang et al., 2018.
+- Optional benchmark dataset
+  - SUBTLEX-CH: Cai & Brysbaert, 2010.

 ## Extending the approach to new variables, languages, and models

 To facilitate extension beyond the current release, the repository also provides general guidance for adapting the framework to new psycholinguistic variables, languages, and LLMs.